hktonylee/ibkr-canada-rates/README.md

 # Disclaimer

 This repository is for educational and informational purposes only.
-The data is scraped from publicly available IBKR Canada web pages and may contain errors or be outdated.
-I am not affiliated with Interactive Brokers or IBKR Canada in any way.
-Users should verify all rates directly with IBKR Canada before making any financial decisions.
+The data is scraped from publicly available IBKR Canada and US web pages and may contain errors or be outdated.
+I am not affiliated with Interactive Brokers, IBKR Canada, or IBKR US in any way.
+Users should verify all rates directly with IBKR before making any financial decisions.
 I disclaim all responsibility for the accuracy, completeness, or reliability of this data.